SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-15-beautiful-vaccines-2.md

 |   _65+ yr_    | |     86.4%    | |    61.4%    | |    95.5%    |

 <img src="{{ site.baseurl }}/images/2020-12-15-beautiful-vaccines-2-VE-forest-plot.jpg" width="400" height="215" alt="Moderna: Moderna vaccine efficacy forest plots" title="Moderna: Moderna vaccine efficacy forest plots" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-There's a [forest plot](https://en.wikipedia.org/wiki/Forest_plot) using the hazad ratios and relating those to vaccine efficacy, on page 53 of the Moderna submission which summarizes all of this graphically, with breakdowns by age group.
+There's a [forest plot](https://en.wikipedia.org/wiki/Forest_plot) using the hazard ratios and relating those to vaccine efficacy, on page 53 of the Moderna submission which summarizes all of this graphically, with breakdowns by age group.

 So it's excellent overall, and still pretty good for those over age 65.
 The only worrisome spot is that we can't really exclude the possibility that the efficacy is as low as 61.4% in elders.
-Still&hellip; that's _pretty_ good
+Still&hellip; that's _pretty_ good?

 ## A note on confidence intervals